-This policy should be read in conjunction with: Supporting Students With Medical Conditions Policy
+This policy should be read in conjunction with:

+Supporting Students With Medical Conditions Policy

-Senior first aiders are located in the Student Reception.
-A student who needs first aid is sent to Student Reception or first aid assistance is summoned from Student Reception.
+Senior first aiders are located in the Student Reception and the medical room.
+A student who needs first aid is sent to Student Reception, or the medical room in case of an emergency.
+First aid assistance is summoned where needed.
 A list of qualified first aiders is held by the General Office.
 The following procedure is written from the perspective of an ill or injured student; the procedure will naturally be employed to serve all.
 The casualties have been divided into SERIOUS and MINOR cases; where uncertain treat as a serious casualty.

-1. Serious Casualty
+1 Serious Casualty

-1.1 The casualty should not be moved unnecessarily.
+- 1.1 The casualty should not be moved unnecessarily.
 You should stay with the casualty and send a message to Student Reception or first aid for help.
-Use internal telephone - dial 249 (Karen Boyle, Senior first aider) or 203 (Lisa Tanser, School Based nurse) or 299 Student Reception or send a messenger.
+Use internal telephone dial 264 (medical) or 203 (Lisa Tanser, School Based nurse) or 299 Student Reception or send a messenger.
 In all cases commence with the phrase "SERIOUS CASUALTY in" Where possible give brief details of casualty.
-Instruct any messenger to report back to you.

-1.2 Casualties who become unconscious, if only for a few seconds, must have first aid help brought to them.
-A serious casualty must not be left in the care of other students, a member of staff must be in attendance.
+Instruct any messenger to report back to you. - 1.2 Casualties who become unconscious, if only for a few seconds, must have first aid help brought to them.
+A serious casualty must not be left in the care of other students, a member of staff must be in attendance at all times.

-2. Injury or Illness
+2 Minor Injury or Illness

-2.1 In most cases, a teacher's usual involvement with medical matters will be with students who suffer minor injuries or who think they are ill.
+- 2.1 In most cases, a teacher's usual involvement with medical matters will be with students who suffer minor injuries or who think they are ill.
 Students should all be directed to Student Reception with a green medical referral slip.
-Please send a brief written message with the student.

-2.2 A student who reports to student reception and after examination does not require further treatment may be returned to class.
-Should you wish to return the student to medical care, please send to student reception with another referral slip.

-2.3 Most staff have access to first aid boxes which are to be used in an emergency only.
-Replenishment of these boxes should be reported to student reception.

-2.4 All other minor injuries or illness should seek medical advice from the Student Reception.
-These include: cuts and grazes with suspected glass particles or grit, severe headaches, faints, nausea, flu symptoms, suspected fractures, asthmatics, diabetics, students liable to seizures.

-2.5 In science lessons, students will have been taught how to deal immediately with chemical spillage or burns.
-If it occurs, students should inform teachers immediately and the Science Department will refer to the relevant information on the Haz Card and contact student reception.

-2.6 Students returning to school on crutches or if their mobility is affected should report to a Senior First Aider so that a risk assessment may be carried out.
+Please send a brief written message with the student.2.2 A student who reports to student reception and after examination does not require further treatment may be returned to class.
+Should you wish to return the student to medical care, please send to student reception with another referral slip. - 2.2 Most staff have access to first aid boxes which are to be used in an emergency only.
+Replenishment of these boxes should be reported to student reception. - 2.3 All other minor injuries or illness should seek medical advice from the Medical Room or Student Reception. - 2.4 In science lessons, students will have been taught how to deal immediately with chemical spillage or burns.
+If it occurs, students should inform teachers immediately and the Science Department will refer to the relevant information on the Haz Card and contact student reception. - 2.5 Students returning to school on crutches or if their mobility is affected should report to a Senior First Aider so that a risk assessment may be carried out.
+This will then be shared with all relevant staff.

-3. First Aid Kits
+3 First Aid Kits

-3.1 Should the kit be used to treat a very minor injury there is no need to make out an accident report.
-The kits are maintained by the Senior First Aider.
+3.1 Should the kit be used to treat a very minor injury there is no need to complete an accident report.
+The kits are maintained by the Senior First Aider/ School nurse.
 Please do not add unauthorised materials.

-4. Reports
+4 Reports